nus-cs2030s/2122-s2/docs/unix-essentials.md

 # Unix CLI: The Essentials

-This article is adapted from the notes of the [Unix@Home Workshop](https://nus-unix-workshop.github.io/2021-s1) held in August 2020.
-It contains the essential knowledge that a CS2030S students need to survive using the PE nodes to do the labs (and to use a Unix CLI in general).
+This article was adapted from the notes of the [Unix@Home Workshop](https://nus-unix-workshop.github.io/2021-s1) held in August 2020.
+It contains essential knowledge that a CS2030/S student would need to survive using the PE nodes to work on labs (and to use a Unix CLI in general).

 After following this article, students should be able to: